tpisani/bitrise-step-google-drive-upload/README.md

 # Google Drive Upload

-Uploads an artifact to Google Drive
+Bitrise step to upload an artifact to Google Drive.

+## Pre-requisites

+This step uses a OAuth 2 refresh token obtained by user consent.
+You can use this [tool](https://github.com/tpisani/google-access-token) to get a token for your user.

 ## How to use this Step